A BRIEF HISTORY OF CLANFIELD, HAMPSHIRE

 At the time of the first census in 1801 Clanfield only had a population of 153.
 Most villages were much smaller in those days than they are today.
 Even so, Clanfield was a small and isolated hamlet.
 However, in the 19th century, the area began to change when parts of the Forest of Bere were sold for building.
 Waterlooville and Cowplain were built in the 19th century.
 Nevertheless by 1901 Clanfield still only had a population of 213.
 In the early 20th century Clanfield was still a sleepy little village.
 Meanwhile, the first school in Clanfield was a National (Church of England) school, which opened in 1857.
 The first state school was Clanfield Board School, which opened in 1880 with 36 pupils.

 Then during the Second World War when Portsmouth was heavily bombed some people built shacks at Clanfield where they could shelter at night.
 However in the mid-20th century Clanfield began to grow rapidly.
-By 1959 the village as growing so fast some people feared that Clanfield would cease to be a village.
+By 1959 the village was growing so fast some people feared that Clanfield would cease to be a village.
 However Clanfield has managed to keep its charm.
 The Rising Sun Inn in Clanfield was rebuilt in 1960.
 It was rebuilt again in 2004.
 Meanwhile Clanfield Memorial Hall was built in 1982.
 Then in December 2007 St James Church was badly damaged by a fire.
 Today Clanfield is a flourishing village and its growing rapidly.
 The population of Clanfield is approaching 5,000.

 A history of Buriton